Born: 1895, Ipswich.

 1911 78, Balby Street, Denaby, Yorkshire.

-Albert was 16 years old, he was a Pony Driver in pit.
-And boarder to John McGowan a Coal Miner Dateller.
+Alfred was 16 years old, a Pony Driver in pit.
+He was a boarder to John McGowan a Coal Miner Dateller.

 On this date the 2nd Battalion the Suffolk Regiment are called into action at the Battle of La Cateau